ericinlinux/BDiSN_Assignment_5/source/ASSIGNMENT_05.md

 ##### Question 4:
 a.
 Who has the highest betweenness centrality value, and what is this value?
 b.
 Can you explain the changes in size of the nodes between the In-Degree measure and the Betweenness Centrality measure?
 c.
-If you aim to find influential people in the network, who would you
+If you aim to find influential people in the network, who would you consider chosing based on the centrality?
 d.
-If you aim to find isolated people in the network, who would you consider chosing based on the centrality?consider chosing based on the centrality?
+If you aim to find isolated people in the network, who would you consider chosing based on the centrality?
 e.
 Elaborate about your choices using the different metrics for isolated nodes and for influential people in the network and propose a good method to identify them based on the metrics studied here.
 Which metric is the most important in your opinion?
 Is there a way to combine different metrics to find this nodes?
 How would you do that?

 ----